 In the brain, EAATs remove glutamate from the synaptic cleft and extrasynaptic sites via glutamate reuptake into glial cells and neurons, while VGLUTs move glutamate from the cell cytoplasm into synaptic vesicles.
 Glutamate transporters also transport aspartate and are present in virtually all peripheral tissues, including the heart, liver, testes, and bone.

-The excitatory amino acid carrier 1 (EAAC1; also known as EAAT3) is a sodium-dependent neuronal uptake transporter encoded by the slc1a1 gene.
+The excitatory amino acid transporter 3 (EAAT3; also known as EAAC1) is a sodium-dependent neuronal uptake transporter encoded by the slc1a1 gene.

 mature neurons, where it is distributed in somata and dendrites.